bartlett-high-school/code-copy-1-RyanHarker/READ ME.md

   </tr>
 </table>

-<p>Note: If you turn nothing at all in, you will earn a 0 (zero) for the assignment.
+<p>Note: If you turn in nothing at all, you will earn a 0 (zero) for the assignment.
 If you turn in any part of the assignemnt, you will earn a 17/25 (which is a LOT better than a zero).</p>